lunarlab-gatech/Morphology-Informed-HGNN/README.md

-# MI-HGNN for contact estimation/classification
+# MI-HGNN for contact estimation/classification on various robots
-This repository implements a Morphology-Inspired Heterogeneous Graph Neural Network (MI-HGNN) for estimating contact information on the feet of a quadruped robot.
-For more details, see our [project page](https://lunarlab-gatech.github.io/Morphology-Informed-HGNN/) and [paper](https://arxiv.org/abs/2409.11146).
+This repository implements a Morphology-Informed Heterogeneous Graph Neural Network (MI-HGNN) for estimating contact information on the feet of a quadruped robot.

+Additionally, by providing a compatible URDF file, this software can convert a variety of robot structures to graph format for learning with the MI-HGNN.
+See [#Applying-MI-HGNN-to-your-own-robot
+](#applying-mi-hgnn-to-your-own-robot) for more information.

 ![Figure 2](paper/website_images/banner_image.png)

+For information on our method, see our [project page](https://lunarlab-gatech.github.io/Morphology-Informed-HGNN/) and [paper](https://arxiv.org/abs/2409.11146).

 ## Installation
 To get started, setup a Conda Python environment with Python=3.11: